mziyabo/mziyabo.github.io/_posts/2020-04-23-kubectl-auto-completion-in-powershell.md

 comments: true
 ---

 [kubectl](https://kubernetes.io/docs/reference/kubectl/overview/) has been shipping command completers for bash and ZSH for a while now.
-After taking a peek at the bash completions, I wrote a port of the code in PowerShell and published the [PSKubectlCompletion](https://www.powershellgallery.com/packages/PSKubectlCompletion/) Module in the `PSGallery`.
+A while ago I took a peek at the bash completions, wrote a port of the code in PowerShell which I published as the [PSKubectlCompletion](https://www.powershellgallery.com/packages/PSKubectlCompletion/) Module in the `PSGallery`.

 To install `PSKubectlCompletion` in PowerShell and register completions run the below commands: